Using Explicit Wait and Fluent Wait in Selenium

-Wait is an important command used in Selenium test automation for handling dynamic loading of web elements on a web page (or web application).
+Wait is an important command used in Selenium for handling dynamic loading of web elements on a web page (or web application).
 Wait command in Selenium helps to ensure that our web application is less flaky and is more reliable.

 In the previous section of thisSelenium C# tutorial, we discussed the basics of Selenium Wait and implicit wait command.